Urban Studies BA

-Level Two study of urban design, urban management, social research methods and the distinctiveness of place is enhanced by the experience of field research in a European city.
-Students taking this module will consider various topics, such as the impact of planning policy, urban ethnicity and social segregation, housing developments, or issues in the use of public space, through field investigation.
-These projects will involve the use of a range of qualitative and quantitative research skills and techniques, as well as interpretative methods.
-The course will require students to undertake designated field excursions to contrasting districts, landmark sites, museums, galleries and key archives.20 credits
+Level Two study of urban design, urban management, social research methods and the distinctiveness of place is enhanced by learning about how to conduct research in urban context.
+Students taking this module will consider various topics, such as the impact of planning policy, flood management, urban ethnicity and social segregation, housing developments, or issues in the use of public space, through learning about and, circumstances permitting, conducting field investigation.
+They will be introduced to a range of qualitative and quantitative research skills and techniques, as well as interpretative methods.20 credits

 - Professional Skills Development (L2)

 This module will provide a space for you to consider, plan and reflect on your personal and professional development as you complete your degree programme.
 It will support you to identify and reflect on the professional and technical skills gained through your other modules as well as the transferable skills covered in the Sheffield Graduate Attributes.
 It will provide information, advice and support in order to help you get the most out of your learning experience and, through developing self-awareness and reflective skills, to prepare for professional employment or higher-level study.
 It will also provide an opportunity for you to practice some of the skills required for success in the recruitment process.